-Note 1: If the registered person does not have any turnover for May 2018, then the value of Exempt Supplies (E) and Total Turnover (F) shall be considered for the last tax period for which such details are available
+Note 1: If the registered person does not have any turnover for May 2021, then the value of exempt supplies (E) and total turnover (F) shall be considered for the last tax period for which such details are available

-Note 3: Aggregate value excludes taxes
+Note 2: Aggregate value excludes taxes

-Note 4: The registered person is expected to make such computation for each tax period and reverse the same in the periodic returns being filed by such registered person.
-However, on completion of the financial year, input tax credit shall be determined accurately based on actuals, in the same manner as provided in Rule 42.
+Note 3: The registered person is expected to make such computation for each tax period and reverse the same in the periodic returns being filed by him.
+However, on completion of the financial year, input tax credit shall be determined accurately based on actuals, in the same manner as provided in rule 42.
 A true up is required to be done on an annual basis (between the amounts reversed for each tax period during the year and the amount determined at the end of the financial year) and any excess credit availed needs to be reversed with interest while short credit, if any, needs to be re-availed within 6 months from end of the financial year.

-It is to be noted that the registered person would be required to remit excess ITC claimed (as determined in Note 4 above) with interest calculated for the period starting from the first day of April of the succeeding financial year till the date of payment.
+It is to be noted that the registered person would be required to remit excess ITC claimed (as determined in Note 3 above) with interest calculated for the period starting from the first day of April of the succeeding financial year till the date of payment.
 However, no interest can be claimed if, at the end of the financial year, it is found that short credit was availed.

-(g) Reversal of credit based on 'condition of end-use' - capital goods
+2) Reversal of credit based on 'condition of end-use' - Capital goods

-Input tax credit in respect of capital goods is also fettered with the same conditions (refer discussion on 'vesting conditions' for input tax credit under section 16(1) (above) which comprises of precedent conditions or subsequent conditions).
-Registered person continue to be responsible for meeting all requirements to correctly claim input tax credit even on capital goods as per section 155.
+Input tax credit in respect of capital goods is also fettered with the same conditions [refer the above discussion on 'vesting conditions' for input tax credit under section 16(1)] which comprises of precedent conditions or subsequent conditions).
+Registered person continue to be responsible for meeting all the requirements to correctly claim input tax credit even on capital goods as per section 155.
 Now, unlike inputs and input services, end-use of capital goods is more objective because output for each month can be determined.

-When capital goods are NOT USED in making taxable outward supplies, then they too come in for review of credit.
+When capital goods are not used in making taxable outward supplies, then they too come in for review of credit.
 Capital goods 'used' do not get 'used up'.
 Hence, the computations applicable to input and input services cannot be applied to capital goods.